 Your meat will still be pliable and feel soft to the touch when it’s done, so don’t keep trying to dry it out more.
 As the strips cool down, they will harden and firm up.

 If the jerky seems to dry after cooling, put it in another Ziploc bag for an hour or so.
 This will allow some of the remaining moisture to slightly rehydrate itself.
 Make sure you dry any surface moisture off before you store it for good, or it may spoil sooner than expected.

 Smoking Your Game Meat

 As an alternative to dehydrating meat, you can smoke it.
 The smoking method is great for drying fish, or for adding a smoky flavor to your game meat.
 Using a smoker instead of an open fire will allow you to control the temperature and amount of smoke much easier.

 Set your smoker to between 150 – 160 degrees Fahrenheit and leave it for about 24 hours.
 The thicker you cut your strips, the longer it will take to dry out, so check on them every 12 hours or so.

-Similar to dehydrators, an electric smoker takes very little electricity to operate and don’t take up too much space.
-They are easy to use, and most can be simply set at a temperature and left until finished.
-Traditional smokers are non-electric and require almost constant supervision to make sure your desired temperature and smoke is maintained.
+Similar to dehydrators, an electric smoker takes very little electricity to operate and doesn’t take up too much space.
+They're easy to use and most can be simply set at a temperature and left until finished.
+Traditional smokers are non-electric and require almost constant supervision to make sure your desired temperature and smoke are maintained.